 So I think we need to re-think SMART and put some attention on making targets:

-- Student friendly and stretching– in language that students understand and use, with enough challenge to make them engaging and stimulating
+- Student friendly and stretching– in language that learners understand and use, with enough challenge to make them engaging and stimulating

 - Motivating- linked more clearly to how they connect with the wider learning process and ultimate goals for the individual in work and life

-- Actual and authentic– the kind of things that particular learners will be able to do in their current life, so better personalized, e.g. read one article from a free newspaper every week
+- Actual and authentic– the kind of things that particular learners will be able to do in their current life, so better personalized, e.g. read and summarise one article from a free newspaper every week; get one piece of feedback from a client/customer/colleague every week and note down what you learned from it

-- Reviewed– in 121 tutorial discussions and in class work activities, so that students learn to self and peer assess each other against targets
+- Reviewed– in 1:1 tutorial discussions/learner reviews and in group activities, so that learners practise self and peer assessment using targets

-- Talked about– in class, as part of lessons and on a regular basis, so that they are real, live parts of the learning process
+- Talked about– in sessions or workplace meetings, as part of lessons and on a regular basis, so that they are real, live parts of the learning process

-If SMART targets and goals can be more like this, I think there is a chance they will assist learners to learn more effectively and be a good use of our time as teachers.
-However, for this to happen, some teachers may need to re-think their approach, review their use of SMART targets and embed them much more actively and usefully into every day classroom practice.
+If SMART targets and goals can be more like this, I think there is a chance they will assist learners to learn more effectively and be a good use of our time as teachers, tutors and assessors.
+However, for this to happen, some may need to re-think their approach, review their use of SMART targets and embed them much more actively and usefully into everyday practice.
 Then a real dialogue about learning would become possible.